redpanda-data/connect/docs/processors/README.md

 added, meaning a pending batch can last beyond this period if no messages are added since the period was reached.

+The metadata of the resulting batch will exactly match the metadata of the last message to enter the batch.

 When a batch is sent to an output the behaviour will differ depending on the protocol.
 If the output type supports multipart messages then the batch is sent as a single message with multiple parts.
 If the output only supports single part